Turmeric & the Gut–Brain Connection: Research on Inflammation, Mood, and Cognitive Health

 Limitations of Current Research

 Research on turmeric and the gut–brain axis is still developing.
-Scientists emphasize limitations such as:
+Scientists emphasize several limitations:

-- Gut symptoms should be evaluated by healthcare professionals
+- Digestive or neurological symptoms should always be evaluated by healthcare professionals

-This article is for informational purposes only and not medical advice.
+This article is for informational purposes only and does not provide medical advice.

 The Bottom Line